-- No carports or garages (or like structures) shall be located within 6 metres of the primary street boundary. - g) No bathroom, ensuite, toilet or laundry windows shall face the primary street of an allotment.
+- f) No carports or garages (or like structures) shall be located within 6 metres of the primary street boundary. - g) Bathroom, ensuite or laundry windows that face the primary street shall be designed as an integral component of the articulation of the front building facade.